-This easy stretch keeps the groin, and hips inner thighs flexible.
+This easy stretch routine for dancers keeps the groin, and hips inner thighs flexible.
 Kneel on the floor with your legs together.
 Keep your back straight and your core engaged.
 Extend your left leg out beside you.

 The reach your right arm up and rest your left arm on your left leg.
 Gently bend at the torso and right arm to the left side of your body.
 Try to keep your hips facing forward as you hold the stretch.
 Then repeat on the other side.

 Most dancers forget to stretch their necks.
 A good neck daily stretches to increase flexibility can positively impact the rest of your body.